Learning About Diversity, Equity, and Inclusion Is an Act of T’shuvah

 Notice that the verse talks about applying one’s heart to knowing, not one’s mind.
 What, exactly, does that mean?

-Thinking logically about how to be more audaciously hospitable is important, but when we only focus on creating action steps and blueprints, we often fall into the trap of implementing our own narrow world views upon issues that don’t directly affect us.
+Thinking logically about how to be more audaciously hospitable is important, but when we only focus on creating action steps and blueprints, we often fall into the trap of implementing our own world views upon issues that don’t directly affect us.

 Applying our hearts, however, means sitting in our discomfort.
-It means opening ourselves up to the experiences of others and taking their concerns seriously, no matter what our minds may otherwise try and tell us.
+It means opening ourselves up to the experiences of others and taking their concerns seriously, no matter what our minds may otherwise try to tell us.

 Do you want to learn how to be a better listener?
-Do you want to help your congregation learn how to become an antiracist synagogue or set up congregational affinity groups dedicated to serving the common interests of a group of people (like an LGBTQ families group, or a multiracial families group)?
+Do you want to help your congregation learn how to become an antiracist synagogue or set up congregational affinity groups dedicated to serving the common interests of a group of people (like an LGBTQ+ families group, or a multiracial families group)?
 Are there specific ways in which you’d like to learn about different gender identities and the needs of Jews with disabilities?

 What specific aspects of improving our sacred community do you feel most compelled to take on?
 With whom do you want to perform this work, and how do you plan on assembling your team?